GoogleCloudPlatform/community/tutorials/kotlin-springboot-app-engine/index.md

     **Note**: If the command fails with `Google Cloud SDK could not be found`, make sure the environment variable `GOOGLE_CLOUD_SDK_HOME` is set to the root directory of where you installed the Google Cloud SDK.

-1. Once the deploy command has completed, you can run the following command to see your app running in production on App Engine in the browser:
+1. After the `deploy` command has completed, you can run the following command to see your app running in production on App Engine in the browser:

         gcloud app browse